Buttercup Squash Soup

 Servings: Makes 4 cups

 - Preheat oven to 375F.

-- Using a large chef knife, slice the buttercup lengthwise down the middle.
+- Using a large chef's knife, slice the buttercup lengthwise down the middle.
 Remove the seeds with a spoon.
 Place the halves of the squash face down on a baking sheet and roast for 40 minutes or until fully softened.

 - Dice onion and mince garlic.
-Heat soup pot on medium-high and add olive oil, onion, garlic, salt and pepper.
-Saute until red onion softens.
+Heat the soup pot on medium-high and add olive oil, onion, garlic, salt and pepper.
+Saute until the red onion softens.
 Scoop out flesh from buttercup squash and add it to the cooked onions and garlic.

 - Add cans of coconut cream and a whole container of veggie broth.
-Mix well, stir, and mash squash until the squash breaks up and soup thins out.
+Mix well, stir, and mash squash until the squash breaks up and the soup thins out.

-- Add finely chopped fresh herbs, reduce heat and simmer for 40 minutes.
+- Add finely chopped fresh herbs, reduce heat, and simmer for 40 minutes.

 - Add salt and pepper to taste and using an immersion blender, blend soup until it is thick and creamy.
 Serve and enjoy!